Wirral Waters: Design

 The original plans intended for the creation of 5000000 sqft of modern office space at the East Float and Vittoria Dock.
 A central part of the early designs were the creation of a series of towers that were to provide space for a waterfront hotel, bars, restaurants, other leisure facilities and 15,000 apartments.
 Three of the towers were intended to achieve fifty storeys.
-One of the landmark developments in the scheme was to be the creation of a £175m 'International Trade Cenre'.
-This facility was to allow companies from countries in Asia to exhibt and sell their goods and services into Europe.
+One of the landmark developments in the scheme was to be the creation of a £175m 'International Trade Centre.
+This facility was to allow companies from countries in Asia to exhibit and sell their goods and services into Europe.

 Further development was proposed at the site of the former Bidston Dock, close to the M53 motorway and the Kingsway road tunnel to Liverpool.
 This was to encompass an additional 571000 sqft of retail and leisure facilities.

 The architectural practice Broadway Malyan were employed by Peel to be responsible for the overall design of the development.

 It was estimated by the developers that the scheme may lead to the creation of over 27,000 permanent jobs.

 A plan was announced in February 2013, intending to redevelop part of the abandoned Birkenhead Dock Branch route, to run a streetcar system, to be known as Wirral Street Car.
 The plan involves connecting Wirral Waters to the Merseyrail network at Birkenhead North and Hamilton Square stations, utilising the stretch of dock branch trackbed along Beaufort Road and Corporation Road, with inner and outer loops around Vittoria Dock and East Float, respectively.
 Options to connect this new system to Conway Park and Birkenhead Park stations are also available, along with a further extension for the Wirral Tramway to Seacombe ferry terminal.